JisnaP/Chessboard_Squares_Detection/README.md

 ```
 ## For distorted image run the code in the notebook foolowing the steps
 ## Skewed Image
-If the image first apply perspective transformation
+If the image is skewed first apply perspective transformation.
+Then use the corrected image in the main function.
 ```bash
 python perspective_trasformation.py --input ./data/skewed_image.png
 ```